Microservice-API-Patterns/MDSL-Specification/docs/bindings.md

 ## Overview

-An example that features all bindings is:
+Let us start with the following endpoint type (and then show all available bindings in this example):

 ~~~
 API description ProductManagement version "v0.0.1"